Buy It, Fix It, and Finance It All With One Loan

 You walk up to the front door.
 This is it!
 You scoured every listing website for photos of the house.
 You didn’t find many, but the description sounded perfect, so you couldn’t wait to see it in person!

-You turn the knob, push open the front door, and begin to walk from room to room.
-There’s the first-floor powder room!
-You’ve always wanted this feature in your future home.
-Except, the sink doesn't work.
-You walk over to the kitchen and immediately head to the island in the center of the room.
-You begin to imagine all the fancy dinners you’d cook, but the daydream gets put on hold when you notice that the counter top is cracked, scratched and stained.
-You look to the left and notice the cabinets completely clash with the floors.
+You turn the knob, open the front door, and walk from room to room.
+There’s the first-floor powder room you’ve always wanted!
+Too bad the sink doesn't work.
+You walk over to the kitchen and immediately head to the center island.
+You begin to imagine all the fancy dinners you’d cook, but you wake up from the daydream when you notice that the counter top is cracked, scratched and stained.
+Then, you look to the left and notice that the cabinets completely clash with the floors.

-This scenario is all too real for consumers, and many times, it’s the cause for many to move on and not make an offer on what could be their perfect home.
-The thought of closing on a home and then applying for a separate renovation loan may be enough to make someone give up before even trying.
+This scenario is all too real for today’s homebuyers.
+Many times, it causes them to move on and not make an offer on what could be their perfect home.
+The thought of closing on a home and then applying for a separate renovation loan is enough to make someone give up before even trying.

 What if you didn’t have to use a secondary form of financing?
-What if you could qualify for a purchase and renovation financing all at once and have only one monthly payment?
+What if you could qualify for purchase and renovation financing all at once and have only one monthly payment?
 Or what if you didn’t want to move at all?

 What are the benefits?

-- Repair work isn't stretched out over months or years
+- Repair work isn't stretched out over months or years.

-- You can customize the home to meet your needs
+- You can customize the home to meet your needs.